Malou Ejdesgaard

-Malou Ejdesgaard (born 13 March 1991) is a retired Danish tennis player.
+Malou Ejdesgaard (born 13 March 1991) is a Danish former tennis player.

 She was a member of the Denmark Fed Cup team from 2010 until just before her retirement in 2014.

 Professional career

 Ejdesgaard made her WTA Tour debut playing the qualifying for the 2007 Nordic Light Open, but lost to domestic player Aleksandra Srdinović, 4–6, 4–6.
 In 2008, in the first round of qualifying at the China Open, she lost to Zhang Shuai, 1–6, 2–6.

 She received a wildcard to play at the 2008 Danish Open and lost to Jasmina Tinjić in round one.

 2010

 In April 2010, Ejdesgaard lost in the first qualifying round of the MPS Group Championships to Arina Rodionova, 3–6, 6–7.
 She also failed to qualify for the Slovenia Open.

-She made her professional singles debut at the WTA Tour event Danish Open, losing to Tatjana Malek in the first round 0–6, 1–6.
+She made her professional singles debut at the WTA Tour event Danish Open, losing to Tatjana Malek in the first round, 0–6, 1–6.

 Ejdesgaard won four $10k doubles tournaments in 2010.
 She suffered a season-ending knee injury in September, but made a full recovery and returned to playing tennis on the ITF Circuit in May 2011.